gyeomo/Coarse-to-fine_Generation_of_Diffusion/README.md

 # Coarse-to-fine_Generation_of_Diffusion
-Submitted to EAAI Journal under the name "**Analyzing Coarse-to-fine Generation of Diffusion Models from the Image Editing Perspective**"
+"**Analyzing Coarse-to-fine Generation of Diffusion Models from the Image Editing Perspective (ACM SIGAPP 2026)**"

 We use diffusers, the link below has details.
 🤗 https://github.com/huggingface/diffusers